SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 The Object ID of this user group will later be mapped to a role collection in SAP BTP.
 So, before you move on, please note down the Object ID from the Azure Portal. for creating a new role collection in overview section of SAP BTP Trust Configuration.
 The group assignment of your Active Directory users will be provided to SAP BTP using the Groups claim of your SAML configuration.

-## Create users in Azure
+## 3.2 Create users in Azure
 Go to Default Directory and click on Users - New User, as shown below.
 ![plot](./images/azure-users.png)

 Ensure the email id is updated for the newly created user.
-This field is important and required when we are receiving the events from SAP S/4HANA.
+This field is important for principal propogation and is required when receiving the events from SAP S/4HANA.The same ID will be configured for the named user in SAP S/4HANA.
 ![plot](./images/useremail.png)

-## Assign the users to the group
+## 3.3 Assign the users to the group
+Select the group and add the list of users.
 ![plot](./images/user-group-assignment.png)

-## 4. Enterprise application user (group) assignment
+## 4. Assign users and groups to enterprise application

 Go back to the default directory and select the enterprise application that was created when you set up the trust between Azure AD and SAP BTP.
 ![plot](./images/enterprise-app.png)